 Text messages are sent and received using special Jabber IDs (JIDs).
 To send a text message, first add the JID representing the destination phone number to your roster.
 For example, to send a text message to +1 416 993 8000 you would add "+email@example.com" to your roster.
 You can then send the contact a message or picture and they will receive it as an SMS/MMS message.

 To send text messages to short codes, use the special suffix for short codes, ie. "33733;firstname.lastname@example.org" represents the 33733 short code.
 This will be simplified in the future, but is required for now in order to maintain proper uniqueness going forward.

 JMP is completely free of charge for the first 30 days!
-During this trial period you can send up to 300 text or pictures messages and receive up to 30 minutes of voice calls.
+During this trial period you can send up to 300 text or pictures messages and use up to 30 minutes of voice calls.
 And you can receive as many text and picture messages as you like.

-At any time within the first 30 days you can upgrade to a paid account to send and receive unlimited text and picture messages, as well as use up to 60 minutes of incoming voice calls per month.
+At any time within the first 30 days you can upgrade to a paid account to send and receive unlimited text and picture messages, as well as use up to 120 minutes of voice calls per month.
 JMP is currently in beta - the introductory rate for beta users is US$2.99 per month (or US$34.99 per year).

 Once the beta period for JMP is over, the US$2.99/month and US$34.99/year subscriptions will still be available and will still have unlimited incoming SMS and MMS, but the number of outgoing SMS/MMS will be limited; other plans will be available.

 You may cancel your subscription at any time (via PayPal or by contacting the support team).
 After cancellation (or after your trial period expires), your number will be reclaimed after 30 days unless you port it to another carrier.

 The beta period will last until at least June 2017, and a new unlimited messaging plan will be made available once the beta period has ended.
 After the beta period, additional non-PayPal methods of payment will be made available.